Picturepark/Picturepark.SDK.Samples/README.md

 ## Press Portal
 The Press Portal is a fully functional press-centric [microsite](https://picturepark.com/software/picturepark-content-platform-microsites-embed-code/) SDK sample.

-Visit the live [FOFA demo](https://demo-pressportal.picturepark.com/), to experience what it is like for the public to access selected press-ready content delivered from Picturepark Content Platform to the Press Portal.
+Visit the live [FOFA demo](https://demo-pressportal.picturepark.com/), to experience what it is like for the public to access selected press-ready content delivered from Fotoware Alto to the Press Portal.

 ### Who needs this?
 Organizations that operate multiple brands or sub-groups; or Organizations that publish similar news regularly to different channels.
 Works, e.g., like: